OpenTreeOfLife/reference-taxonomy/registry/README.md

   has all of its registrations, unchanged, plus additional ones as needed.

-### Registration constraints and metadata
+### Membership constraints

 A registry contains information that permits determining the compatibility of nodes with registrations.
-There are two kinds of compatibility information, membership constraints and metadata, and a registration may have either kind by itself, or both kinds.
-Membership constraints are used to resolve registrations to internal nodes in trees, while metadata is mainly used to resolve to terminal nodes.
-In exceptional circumstances both kinds of information are used in resolution, or metadata is used to resolve to an internal node.
+Compatibility information consists of membership constraints.

 Membership constraints are specified by two sets of registrations (registration ids), one of *inclusions* and one of *exclusions*.